-The Fund offers two classes of shares: Investor Class shares and Institutional Class shares.
-You may purchase, exchange or redeem Fund shares on any business day on which the New York Stock Exchange is open by written request via mail Seven Canyons Strategic Global Fund, c/o ALPS Fund Services, Inc., 1290 Broadway, Suite 1000, Denver, CO 80203, by telephone at 1-833-722-6966 or through a financial intermediary.
+The Fund offers one class of shares: Investor Class shares.
+You may purchase, exchange or redeem Fund shares on any business day on which the New York Stock Exchange is open by written request via mail Seven Canyons Strategic Global Fund, c/o ALPS Fund Services, Inc., 1290 Broadway, Suite 1000, Denver, CO 80203, by telephone at 1-833-722-6966, or through a financial intermediary.
 Investors who wish to purchase, exchange or redeem Fund shares through a financial intermediary should contact the financial intermediary directly.
 They may charge you a transaction fee for this service.

 The minimum initial and subsequent investment amounts are shown below.
 The Fund reserves the right to waive or change minimum and additional investment amounts.
-For a description of the Fund's Institutional Class and Investor Class shares, see "Buying, Exchanging and Redeeming Shares."
+For a description of the Fund's Investor Class shares, see "Buying, Exchanging and Redeeming Shares."